 Aquatic life use assessment was determined using the two types of monitoring programs described above.
 Attainment was assessed as either "fully supporting" indicating no impairment, "partially supporting" meaning the segment is impaired due to violations of chemical water quality criteria for the protection of aquatic life or biological data, or "not supporting" meaning biological and water quality data indicate impairment.
 A full description of each designation follows:

-- Ten percent or less of water samples exceeds the criteria for one or more pollutants. - If both the mORFIn and ORMIn scores are greater than or equal to 20.0 (i.e. a biological rating of 'Fair', 'Good', 'Very Good', or 'Excellent').
+• If both the mORFIn and ORMIn scores are greater than or equal to 20.0 (i.e. a biological rating of 'Fair', 'Good', 'Very Good', or 'Excellent').

 Impaired-Partially Supporting